Luna G3 CPAP Review: Data Access Guide

 | CPAP Clarity support | Yes | Yes | Yes |

 The key data difference is per-second respiratory physiology: the BMC E-20A exposes respiratory rate, tidal volume, minute ventilation, and I:E ratio.
-The Luna G3's newer firmware generation does not expose these channels in any decodable form.
+The Luna G3's newer firmware generation exposes respiratory rate, derived from the breath-by-breath log on the card, but not tidal volume, minute ventilation, or I:E ratio.
 The ResMed AirSense 11 adds flow limitation and snore detection on top of that.

 For most users evaluating their therapy, AHI, leak, and pressure are the primary metrics.
 All three devices provide those.
 The Luna G3 is a capable AutoCPAP machine, and CPAP Clarity gives you access to every data channel the firmware exposes.